Screen Size Calculator

 PPI = √(Res_W² + Res_H²) / Diagonal

-Viewing Distance = 1.2× to 2.5× screen height
+Viewing Distance = 1.2× diagonal (THX) to 1.6× diagonal (SMPTE)

-Example: 55" 16:9 → 121.7 × 68.5 cm, area 8,336 cm²
+Example: 55" 16:9 → 121.7 × 68.5 cm, distance 168–224 cm

 Understanding Diagonal Measurement

-Screen size is measured diagonally from corner to corner — a convention dating back to the early days of round cathode ray tubes where the diagonal was the most meaningful measurement.
+Screen size is measured diagonally from corner to corner; a convention dating back to the early days of round cathode ray tubes where the diagonal was the most meaningful measurement.
 For modern flat panels, the diagonal tells you less than you might think because the same diagonal produces very different widths and heights depending on the aspect ratio.
-A 32-inch 16:9 TV is 70.1 × 39.4 cm, while a 32-inch 4:3 TV (the old standard) is 64.8 × 48.6 cm — significantly wider and shorter versus narrower and taller.
+A 32-inch 16:9 TV is 70.1 × 39.4 cm, while a 32-inch 4:3 TV (the old standard) is 64.8 × 48.6 cm; significantly wider and shorter versus narrower and taller.
 Ultrawide monitors at 21:9 are dramatically wider and shorter than standard monitors with the same diagonal.
 This calculator reveals the actual dimensions that marketing numbers hide.

 Choosing the Right TV Size